exercism/typescript/CONTRIBUTING.md

 Syncing an exercise with _canonical data_: There is a [problem-specifications][problem-specifications] repository that holds test data in a standardised format.
 These tests are occasionally fixed, improved, added, removed or otherwise changed.
 Syncing an exercise consists of:

-- updating `tests.toml`,
+- updating `tests.toml`;
-- updating the `<slug>.test.ts` file,
+- updating the `<slug>.test.ts` file;
+- updating the `.meta/tests.toml` file, if the exercise that is being updated has test data in the [problem specifications repository][problem-specifications].
+The contents of this file can be updated using the canonical data syncer, interactively;
-- match the `example.js` file to still work with the new tests, and
+- match the `example.js` file to still work with the new tests; and
 - regenerate the [`README.md`][doc-readme], should there be any changes.

-> **Note**: Recently, changes were made to the canonical-data repository.
-There is now a `tests.toml` syncing step.
-The new steps are not yet part of this document, but will be in the future.

 #### Improving or adding mentor notes